P1ping/TokAN-Demo/README.md

-An anonymous demo page for Interspeech 2025 submission.
+# TokAN: Accent Normalization Using Self-Supervised Discrete Tokens

+Audio samples for our Interspeech 2025 paper "Accent Normalization Using Self-Supervised Discrete Tokens with Non-Parallel Data".

+For paper details and code, visit: [Code](https://github.com/P1ping/TokAN)